istio/istio.io/_docs/concepts/traffic-management/overview.md

 ---
 title: Overview
-overview: Provides a conceptual overview of traffic management in Istio and the features enabled by its traffic management principles.
+overview: Provides a conceptual overview of traffic management in Istio and the features it enables.

 order: 0